Immigration arrests have fallen sharply under Biden, ICE data show

 The Biden administration issued a memo hours after taking office that attempted to pause deportations for 100 days so that the immigration agency could adjust to the new enforcement priorities.
 U.S. District Judge Drew Tipton swiftly halted the 100-day freeze after the state of Texas sued in protest, but Tipton did not agree to stop Biden’s deportation priorities.

-A subsequent memo issued by ICE acting director Tae Johnson Feb.
+A subsequent memo issued by ICE acting director Tae Johnson on Feb.
 18 returned some discretion to ICE officers, but the current guidelines are more restrictive than rules implemented under former president Barack Obama.
 Homeland Security Secretary Alejandro Mayorkas is due to issue a finalized memo setting ICE priorities at the end of April.

 The family of Alejandro Mayorkas, Biden’s pick to head DHS, fled the Nazis and then Cuba before arriving in the U.S.